davmac314/tosaithe/README.md

 ## Installing Tosaithe

-Copy `tosaithe.efi` to your EFI system partition.
+Copy `tosaithe.efi` (generated in the `src` directory) to your EFI system partition.
 You can copy it over `\EFI\BOOT\bootx64.efi` in order to boot with it (maybe), but I highly recommend you don't do that until you're sure that it works; copy it somewhere else and run it via Grub or the UEFI shell for example.
 Documentation for these is found elsewhere.

 You will need a `tosaithe.conf` text file (UTF-8) in the root directory of the same partition.
 This should look something like: